 I seek to advance equity and social justice through my research.
-I do so by conducting community-based studies that promote resilience, prevent substance misuse, and foster the adoption of systems- or population-based solutions to human problems due to trauma, mental illness, addiction, or systemic oppression (based on race, ethnicity, gender, social class, ability status, indigenous background or other social differences).
-The ultimate goal of my research is to transform settings and communities so that they are less oppressive, more equitable and just, and better able to promote resilience, thriving, and well-being.
+I do so by conducting community-based studies that promote resilience, prevent substance misuse, and foster the adoption of systems- or population-based solutions to human problems due to stress, trauma, mental illness, addiction, or systemic oppression (based on race, ethnicity, gender, social class, ability status, indigenous background or other social differences).
+The ultimate goal of my research is to transform settings and communities so that they are more equitable and just, and better able to promote resilience, thriving, and well-being.
 I also have scholarly interests in philosophy of science, community research methodology, program evaluation, and team science aligned with this research goal.

-My research is collaborative and often carried out in partnership with community-based organizations, state and municipal agencies, and community stakeholders.
-This work is conceptualized from an equity, social justice, and anti-oppressive perspective, examines multiple levels (such as the individual, the family, peers, the school, the neighborhood or community, and the broader culture), and occurs in community settings that involve populations who are at risk, have experienced adverse or traumatic circumstances, or have a clinical disorder.
+My research is collaborative and often carried out in partnership with community-based organizations, healthcare settings, schools, state and municipal agencies, and community stakeholders.
+This work is conceptualized from an equity and social justice perspective, examines multiple levels (such as the individual, the family, peers, the school, the neighborhood or community, and the broader culture), and occurs in community settings that involve populations who are at risk, have experienced adverse or traumatic circumstances, or have a clinical disorder.
 Some of my research involves randomized controlled trials and some involves systematic evaluations of programs or services by public agencies or community coalitions.
 In my evaluation research, I often examine the operations and effectiveness of programs and services.
 Through my research, evaluation, and scholarly work, my colleagues and I have proposed principles for conducting research in community settings, developed innovative approaches to assess community phenomena, helped define the emerging field of community science, developed strategies for using data to inform practice and policy, described participatory approaches to interdisciplinary team science, proposed a narrative framework for understanding historical trauma, and developed a population health model for trauma-informed practice.

 Extensive Research Description